Continuous Prediction with Experts' Advice: Minimax Optimal Continuous Regret with Independent Experts

 \section{Minimax Optimal Continuous Regret with Independent Experts}

 \SectionName{IndependentExperts}

-We have showed that an algorithm based on the hypergeometric potential~\eqref{eq:hyperg_pot} suffers no more than \(2 \sqrt{2 t \ln n}\) at any round \(t\) (\Theorem{LooseM0Regret}).
-Similarly, we saw that the \emph{anytime} continuous MWU suffers at most \(2\sqrt{t \ln n}\) regret at any round \(t\) (\Theorem{ContinuousMWURegret}).
-A natural question is whether there are anytime algorithms in the continuous setting that enjoy regret better than \(2\sqrt{t \ln n}\).
+We have shown that an algorithm based on the hypergeometric potential~\eqref{eq:hyperg_pot} suffers no more than \(2 \sqrt{2 t \ln n}\) at any round \(t\) (\Theorem{LooseM0Regret}).
+Similarly, we saw that the \emph{anytime} continuous MWU suffers at most \(2\sqrt{t \ln n}\) regret at any round \(t\) (\Theorem{ContinuousMWURegret}) while its fixed-time variant suffer no more than \(\sqrt{2t \ln n}\).
+A natural question is whether there are anytime algorithms in the continuous setting that enjoy regret almost surely smaller than \(2\sqrt{t \ln n}\).

-In the discrete version of the problem, we know that no algorithm can guarantee regret smaller than \(\sqrt{2 t \ln n}\).
+In the discrete version of the problem, we know that no algorithm can guarantee regret smaller than \(\sqrt{2 t \ln n}\), although there is no known anytime algorithm that attains the lower-bound.
 This lower-bound comes from the fact that the expected regret against an adversary that assigns \(\pm 1\) gains uniformly at random---or \emph{uniformly random adversary}, for short---on the experts gets arbitrarily close to \(\sqrt{2 t \ln n}\) as \(n\) grows, regardless of the player's strategy.
-However, no tighter lower-bounds are known for \emph{anytime} algorithms, that is, algorithms that do not know the length of the game.
+Interestingly, no tighter lower-bounds are known for \emph{anytime} algorithms, that is, algorithms that do not know the length of the game.
 Furthermore, for two experts (\(n = 2\)) we know that \emph{there is} a separation between the minimax optimal regret in the fixed-time and anytime settings, and both lower bounds arise from the expected regret against the uniformly random adversary!
-Namely, for fixed-time algorithms the best possible regret is \(\sqrt{\frac{2T}{\pi}}\)~\citep{Cover67a} while for anytime algorithms the best possible regret is~\(\lambda(0)\sqrt{T}\) (where \(\lambda(0) \approx 1.3069 > \sqrt{2/\pi} \approx 0.798\)), both being the expected regret against the uniformly random adversary (the latter with a suitably chosen stopping-time).
+Namely, for fixed-time algorithms the best possible regret is \(\sqrt{\frac{2T}{\pi}}\)~\citep{Cover67a} while for anytime algorithms the best possible regret is~\(\lambda(0)\sqrt{T}\)~\citep{HarveyLPR20a}, where \(\lambda(0) \approx 1.3069 > \sqrt{2/\pi} \approx 0.798\).
+In both cases the lower-bond arises from the expected regret against the uniformly random adversary (the latter with a suitably chosen stopping-time).
+Yet, to this day we do not know if the minimax regret attained by fixed-time and anytime algorithms are different as \(n\) tends to infinity.